danneu/kog/README.md

 ### Static File Serving

-The serveStatic middleware checks the `request.path` against a given subdirectory in your `resources` directory that you want to serve assets from.
+The serveStatic middleware checks the `request.path` against a directory that you want to serve static files from.

 ``` kotlin
 import com.danneu.kog.batteries.serveStatic